theonize/Currier/Gloss/Matthew/Matthew 25.md

 14-30) Talents were highly valuable coinage
 	even the single talent was not trivial he gave talents based on ability/skill.

+  A talent was around 100lb...which equates to nearly a lifetime of wages for the average person.
+  None of these servants ran off with the money.
+  Even the "lesser" servant was given a lifetime's worth of wealth.

+  Talents, in the ephemeral sense, are more than gifts: they are all the good things with which God imbued us- the essence of who we are.

   The master does not micromanage the servants: he leaves and expects the servants to work well.